 Christmas cake, puddings, mincemeat, and mince pies all contain lots of dried fruits.
 Currants, raisins, and sultanas are among the most common fruits and they're all dried versions of different grape varieties.
 Each of these stalwarts of British baking brings its own distinctive points to a recipe and they're not necessarily interchangeable.
 To ensure your holiday recipes end up as intended, it's best to avoid substitutions.

 What Is Mixed Spice in Christmas Cooking?

-Mixed spice is a frequent ingredient in British Christmas cooking, especially cakes, puddings, mince pies, and mincemeat.
-It is a carefully blended spice mix which is bought ready made and contains ground allspice, ground cinnamon, ground nutmeg, ground mace, ground cloves, ground coriander and ground ginger.
-In the U.S., pumpkin pie spice mix is a great alternative.Continue to 9 of 10 below.
+Mixed spice is a frequent ingredient in British Christmas cooking, especially for cakes, puddings, mince pies, and mincemeat.
+It is a carefully blended spice mix that is bought ready-made.
+The mix contains ground allspice, cinnamon, nutmeg, mace, cloves, coriander, and ginger.
+In the U.S., pumpkin pie spice mix is a great alternative.